smartcontractkit/smart-contract-examples/vrf-arbitrum-gas-estimation/README.md

+# VRF / Arbitrum gas estimation tutorial

+This extends the [**original Arbitrum gas estimation tutorial**](https://github.com/OffchainLabs/arbitrum-tutorials/tree/master/packages/gas-estimation) to add [gas estimate calculations for Chainlink VRF](https://docs.chain.link/vrf/v2/estimating-costs#arbitrum).

+---

 # Gas estimation tutorial

 `gas-estimation` is a simple demo of how a developer can estimate transaction fees on Arbitrum.

-It uses the formula described in this Medium article to estimate the fees to be paid on a transaction, also estimating each component of the formula sepparately: [Understanding Arbitrum: 2-Dimensional Fees](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9).
+It uses the formula described in this Medium article to estimate the fees to be paid on a transaction, also estimating each component of the formula separately: [Understanding Arbitrum: 2-Dimensional Fees](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9).

 See [./exec.ts](./scripts/exec.ts) for inline explanations.